-Assignment #3 - Reading and Writing Portfolio
+Assignment #3 - Reading and Writing Portfolio Value 20% Due: Class 8.
+Assigned in Class 1.

-Value: 20%

-Due: Assigned in Class 1, Due in Class 8.

 Throughout the course you will develop a portfolio of work that demonstrates the skills and knowledge you have acquired during the course.
 Complete details of what should be in the portfolio will be provided by your facilitator.